uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 1. Break down each document into chunks.
 2. For each chunk, contextualize it using an LLM to generate contextualized chunks.
-3. Create semantic embedding (and TF-IDF encodings) of those chunks.
+3. Create semantic embeddings (and TF-IDF encodings) of those chunks.
 4. Use the BM25 algorithm to retrieve the most relevant chunks for a given query.
 5. Use embeddings to retrieve the most relevant chunks based on semantic similarity.
 6. Combine and deduplicate the results using rank fusion.
-7. Add the top k final chunks to the prompt and generate a response.
+7. Add the top-k final chunks to the prompt and generate a response.

 This pipeline is a good fit for most practical use cases and tends to perform well in practice.